- What is it?

 What Is It?

-It is an abnormal development or growth of the hip joint, and usually occurs bilaterally (on both sides).
-It results in varying degrees of instability in the joint and surrounding soft tissue structures, malformation of the head of the femur and the acetabulum, and osteoarthritis.
-Depending the degree of dysplasia, the disease is characterized by subluxation (the femur pops in and out of the socket, or there is an incomplete separation of the joint) or complete luxation (the femur remains out of the socket completely).
-In older patients with chronic hip dysplasia, the development of osteoarthritis progress to the point of being debilitating.
+It is abnormal development or growth of the hip joint and usually occurs bilaterally (on both sides).
+It results in varying degrees of instability in the joint and surrounding soft tissue structures, malformation of the femur’s head and the acetabulum, and osteoarthritis.
+Depending on the degree of dysplasia, the disease is characterized by subluxation (the femur pops in and out of the socket, or there is incomplete separation of the joint) or complete luxation (the femur remains out of the socket completely).
+In older patients with chronic hip dysplasia, osteoarthritis progresses to the point of being debilitating.

 RETURN TO TOP